-Ms. Michelle Arsenault National Organic Standards Board USDA-AMS-NOP 1400 Independence Ave., SW Room 2648-S, Mail Stop 0268 Washington, DC 20250-0268
+Ms. Michelle Arsenault National Organic Standards Board USDA-AMS-NOP 1400 Independence Ave.
+SW Room 2648-S, Mail Stop 0268 Washington, DC 20250-0268

 Re.
-CS: Strengthening Organic Seed Guidance Discussion Document
+CS: Strengthening Organic Seed (and Plant) Guidance

-These comments to the National Organic Standards Board (NOSB) on its Fall 2016 agenda are submitted on behalf of Beyond Pesticides.
+These comments to the National Organic Standards Board (NOSB) on its Spring 2017 agenda are submitted on behalf of Beyond Pesticides.
 Founded in 1981 as a national, grassroots, membership organization that represents community-based organizations and a range of people seeking to bridge the interests of consumers, farmers and farmworkers, Beyond Pesticides advances improved protections from pesticides and alternative pest management strategies that reduce or eliminate a reliance on pesticides.
 Our membership and network span the 50 states and the world.

 NOP's broad exemption allowing the use of conventionally produced seed maintains inconsistency in the enforcement of organic standards.
 Enforcement must be a first step to strengthening the organic seed requirement -certifiers must enforce consistent and uniform adherence to the present organic seed requirements.
+Therefore, we support the proposals made by the Crops Subcommittee.

 NOP auditors must provide training and better monitor how certifiers oversee seed exemptions.
 Blanket exemptions, after three cited seed sources fail to turn up organic seed, are not acceptable.
-Complete seed lists of requests for exempted varieties and documented efforts to source and trial organic seed must be included in the farmer's Organic System Plan (OSP).
+Complete seed lists of requests for exempt varieties and documented efforts to source and trial organic seed must be included in the farmer's Organic System Plan (OSP).